 1. Infographics and Poetry Teaching Resources

-From gazelles writing ghazals to phantoms writing pantoums and heroes writing epic poems, you’ve helped Tweetspeak bring amusing and informative infographics—to more than a million students, teachers, and writers across the globe.
+From gazelles writing ghazals to phantoms writing pantoums and heroes writing epic poems, you’ve helped Tweetspeak bring amusing and informative infographics to students, teachers, and writers across the globe.
 No other major poetry site offers this kind of uniquely witty, colorful, and informative literary fun.
 Thank you!